jared-richard-clarke/frost-library/README.md

-# Frost: Parser Combinator Library
+# Frost: a parser combinator library

 I'm building this parser combinator library to better understand parsing, functional programming, and monads.